rconradharris/rconradharris.github.com/_posts/2013-01-14-getting-cinder-up-and-running.markdown

         /dev/xvdb            1008M  1.3M  956M   1% /cindervol

-We can see from the output, the newly-minted volume has the correct size so the process has worked end-to-end.
+We can see from the output, the Cinder-created volume has the correct size so the process has worked end-to-end.

 Further Reading